The Chronicles of Riddick: Production

 Universal Pictures decided to develop a sequel to Pitch Black after the success of The Fast and the Furious, another action film that starred Vin Diesel.
 Diesel was offered $11 million to return for the sequel, a million dollars more than what he was offered for XXX.
 Universal hired David Hayter to come up with a script, which was later revised by Akiva Goldsman.
 However, Universal passed it up for a new draft from the first film's director and writer, David Twohy.

 According to Diesel, the film's broader fantasy elements were introduced by him; the concept of Elementals came from Dungeons & Dragons, of which Diesel is a fan.
 Judi Dench was performing at Haymarket Theatre when Diesel made an offer for her to be in The Chronicles of Riddick.
 Dench said, "Vin sent me a bouquet of flowers that were so big they couldn't fit up the stairs to my dressing room.
 They could not get them into the corridor.
 Then he asked if I would be in his film.
 And of course I said yes.
 Why ever not?"
 Filming took place in Vancouver, Canada.

 Release

+Home media

 There are three versions of the film: the theatrical cut, which was PG-13; the director's cut, which is unrated (both are available on DVD); and the third version, a mix of the two assembled for television viewing, which has some, but not all, of the added footage from the director's cut.
 For instance, the minor subplot in the director's cut of Riddick's visions, as well as his moments with Toombs's second in command, are both absent, but the ending from the director's cut is present.

 The "unrated director's cut" DVD (featuring scenes which were cut in order to obtain a PG-13 rating) was released on November 16, 2004, and sold 1.5 million copies on the first day alone.

+The Chronicles of Riddick was also officially released as part of the Riddick Trilogy DVD collection (alongside The Chronicles of Riddick: Dark Fury and The Chronicles of Riddick: Pitch Black) on May 30, 2006.